Jesus is awesome.

-I know that is is not really popular for many Christians to study the Old Testament, especially the book of Leviticus.
+I know that is not really popular for many Christians to study the Old Testament.
+Especially the book of Leviticus.
 Yet, the books of Moses are extremely helpful in understanding the awe-inspiring nature of Jesus.
-In fact, Jesus plainly taught that Moses wrote about Him:
+Jesus taught that Moses wrote about Him:

 "You search the Scriptures because you think that in them you have eternal life; it is these that testify about Me; and you are unwilling to come to Me so that you may have life.
 I do not receive glory from men; but I know you, that you do not have the love of God in yourselves.
 I have come in My Father's name, and you do not receive Me; if another comes in his own name, you will receive him.
 How can you believe, when you receive glory from one another and you do not seek the glory that is from the one and only God?
 Do not think that I will accuse you before the Father; the one who accuses you is Moses, in whom you have set your hope.
 For if you believed Moses, you would believe Me, for he wrote about Me.
 But if you do not believe his writings, how will you believe My words?"
 (John 5:39-47, NASB, bold added for emphasis)

-One thing that always stands out to me as I read through Leviticus is how often the Law instructs about how to avoid becoming unclean.
+One thing that stands out as I read Leviticus is talk about how to avoid becoming unclean.
 This term is a ceremonial and religious term, not necessarily a sanitary term.
-That is, it speaks more about a spiritual condition that separates the unclean, at least temporarily, from the fellowship of the community and from the Lord.
+It speaks about a spiritual condition.
+The unclean, at least temporarily, are separated from the fellowship of the community and from the Lord.

-The book of Leviticus speaks about being unclean or uncleanness 128 times in 90 verses, which means that some verses mention these things two or three times.
-The book of Leviticus itself is composed of 859 verses, which means that the words "unclean" or "uncleanness" appear explicitly in more than 10% of the book, with the surrounding verses often continuing the discussion.
+Leviticus speaks about being unclean or uncleanness 128 times in 90 verses.
+Some verses mention these two or three times.
+The book of Leviticus itself is composed of 859 verses.
+The words "unclean" or "uncleanness" appear explicitly in more than 10% of the book.

-While this may be boring to some New Testament believers, the reality is that for the nation of Israel, it was incredibly important that they know and understand how to remain ceremonially clean.
+This is boring to some New Testament believers.
+It shouldn't be.
+The nation of Israel knew it was incredibly important.
+They needed to know and understand how to remain ceremonially clean.
 This was huge for their life and worship of the God of the Bible.

-The prophet Haggai was sent to prophecy to the remnant that returned to Jerusalem after the Babylonian exile.
-They had been living among an unclean people for 70 years!
+The prophet Haggai prophesied to the remnant that returned to Jerusalem after the Babylonian exile.
+They had been living among an unclean people for 70 years.
 One of his prophetic purposes was to stir the people to rebuild the Temple that had been destroyed.
-After they had begun working to rebuild the Temple, Haggai was given a word from the Lord and he asked the priests a question regarding holiness and uncleanness.
+After they began rebuilding the Temple, Haggai was given a word from the Lord.
+He asked the priests a question regarding holiness and uncleanness.
 This summary is helpful for those of us who do not fully grasp the teaching of the Old Testament Law on clean and unclean.

 "Thus says the LORD of hosts, 'Ask now the priests for a ruling: If a man carries holy meat in the fold of his garment, and touches bread with this fold, or cooked food, wine, oil, or any other food, will it become holy?'"
 And the priests answered, "No." Then Haggai said, "If one who is unclean from a corpse touches any of these, will the latter become unclean?"
 And the priests answered, "It will become unclean."
 Then Haggai said, "'So is this people.
 And so is this nation before Me,' declares the LORD, 'and so is every work of their hands; and what they offer there is unclean."
 (Haggai 2:11-14, NASB)

-The priests rightly understood that holiness is not transmitted from one thing to another, but uncleanness is.
-Put another way, the uncleanness of a thing is able to infect and corrupt even holy things and make them unclean.
+The priests rightly understood that holiness is not transmitted from one thing to another.
+But uncleanness is.
+Put another way: the uncleanness of a thing is able to infect and corrupt even holy things.
+It can make them unclean.

 This is incredibly important for understanding the nature of the gospel and the difference from the Old Covenant to the New Covenant.

-Under the Old Covenant, remaining clean was important, and since uncleanness is transmitted by contact, a prime strategy for remaining clean is to eliminate any contact with the unclean.
+Under the Old Covenant, remaining clean was critical.
+Since uncleanness is transmitted by contact, a prime strategy for remaining clean is to eliminate any and all contact with the unclean.

-The Pharisee's attitude is understandable, since the contact from an unclean person would be transmitted to whoever touches them.
-Therefore, in their view, Jesus was allowing Himself to be made unclean and didn't seem all that concerned about it.
+The Pharisee's attitude is understandable.
+Contact from an unclean person would be transmitted to whoever touches them.
+Therefore, in their view, Jesus was allowing Himself to be made unclean.
+Christ didn't seem all that concerned about it.

-While many professing Christians can read accounts like this one and scoff at the attitude of the Pharisees, it is this same attitude that causes many in our day to separate themselves from the "bad" people in the world and create a Christian-bubble around our own families, belongings, and lives.
+Many professing Christians can read accounts like this one and scoff at the attitude of the Pharisees.
+Yet, it is this same attitude that causes many in our day to separate themselves from the "bad" people in the world.
+To create a Christian-bubble around our own families, belongings, and lives.

-Now, certainly there are passages in the New Testament that warn about participating in the deeds of darkness, which Jesus never did.
-Although Jesus may have allowed sinners to hear His teaching and to wash His feet, Jesus was not a sinner.
+Certainly there are passages in the New Testament that warn about participating in the deeds of darkness.
+Jesus never did this.
+Jesus may have allowed sinners to hear His teaching and to wash His feet.
+But Jesus was not a sinner.
 He did not participate in their deeds.

-What is more amazing, is that Jesus never became unclean by this contact.
+What is more amazing is this: Jesus never became unclean by this contact.

 Except with Jesus.